abshinn/abshinn.github.io/_posts/2014-05-17-shell-is-awesome.markdown

 ---
 layout: post
-title:  "In awe of Shell"
+title:  "The Awesome Power of Shell"
 date:   2014-05-17 00:00:00
 categories: bash
 ---

-Way back during one of my undergraduate astronomy data analysis courses, we briefly covered useful shell commands for searching and parsing data such as `grep`, `sed`, and `cut`.
+Back during one of my undergraduate astronomy data analysis courses, we briefly covered useful shell commands for searching and parsing data such as `grep`, `sed`, and `cut`.
 At the time I remember thinking that they looked very useful, but without practice I quickly reverted to more familiar and less efficient methods.

 Fast forward to the week before I started the Zipfian Academy.
 In our pre-course work, we were tasked with parsing and performing preliminary analysis on New York nursing home bed census data using three different approaches: SQLite3, Python, and Shell.
 Between the three methods, Shell was by far the shortest and (arguably) most elegant solution.
-In order to demonstrate some super-useful shell commands, I will use two MLB data sets containing player batting data.
+In order to demonstrate my point, I will use some super-useful shell commands on two MLB data sets containing player batting stats.

 Shell scripting commands can be dense, so I will do my best to spell out each command in plain English.